 Method of assessment

-Jeukendrup A & Gleeson M. Sports Nutrition: An Introduction to Energy Production and Performance.
-Human Kinetics.
+Jeukendrup A & Gleeson M. (2019).
+Sport Nutrition An Introduction to Energy Production and Performance.
+Human Kinetics Lippincott: Williams & Wilkins.

 See the library reading list for this module (Canterbury)